-I shall be 88 in September (2008).
-I was born at Haveringland, near Norwich, and moved to Gressenhall with my parents in1926.
-My father was the head gamekeeper on the Estate at Gressenhall and I went to the Gressenhall School which was a Church School until I was 12, when I went to the school in Dereham.
-I left school when I was about 16 and for a while I did go to London where I was a nursery maid to Vice Countess Hitchingbrooke.
+I was born at Haveringland, near Norwich, and moved to Gressenhall with my parents in 1926.
+I shall be 88 on Sept 24th (2008).
+My father was the head gamekeeper on the Estate at Gressenhall and I went to the Gressenhall Church School until I was 12, when I went to the school in Dereham.
+I left when I was about 16 and, for a while, lived in London where I was a nursery maid to Viscountess Hitchingbrook.
 I was helping to look after Lady Sarah Jane.
-Montaguewas the family name.
-Then they had another baby and I was there for about a year, I suppose, really.
+Montague was the family name.
+The Viscountess then had another baby, so I was there for about a year.

-About the laundry: We had a laundry book, and every night we done the laundry and listed it and sent it each morning, somebody collected it, one of the able-bodied inmates, we’ll say, collected it and took it down to the laundry, and then it was delivered back to the wards, or whichever department the next afternoon.
-They also used to do the Children’s Home in Dereham, which was collected and washed in our laundry at Beech House.
-I should say about a dozen worked in the laundry in my early days and you didn’t have electric irons then, you had the flat irons heated on a tall stove which was heated with coke, and the irons varied in size.
-I can’t tell you which ones were used for what really, but they varied in size for various things they were ironing.
+In the Laundry, we had a book.
+Every night, we done the laundry, listed it in the book and sent it off each morning.
+Then one of the able-bodied inmates delivered it back to the wards – or whichever department – the next afternoon.
+They also used to do the children’s home in Dereham, which was collected and washed in our laundry at Beech House.
+I should say about a dozen worked in the laundry in my early days and you didn’t have electric irons then.
+You had the flat irons, heated on a tall stove which was heated with coke.

-If I wanted anything, or if anything was lost I used to go in there, and the atmosphere was very happy really.
-Oh yes, it was.
-They chatted to each other.
-They didn’t work Saturdays or Sundays, not in the laundry.
-I can’t remember their hours, I suppose it was 8 till 4, I should say, in the laundry, I’m not quite sure about that.
-But then, latter years you see, they got electric irons so they did away with the stove.
+Whenever I wanted anything, or if anything was lost, I used to go into the laundry and the atmosphere was very happy really.
+They all chatted to each other.
+Their hours were 8 till 4 and they didn’t work Saturdays or Sundays.
+In later years they got electric irons, so they did away with the stove.
 They were all employed.
 I don’t think we had any residents working in there.
-I can’t remember.

-We lived in at the flat, and the Cook and Porter lived at the lodge, which is as you come in the side door, that little lodge there.
-They were married, the Cook and the Porter.
-The Laundress and Labour Master lived in Cherry Tree Cottage.
-He was called the Labour Master because he saw after the tramps, but then he saw after the gardens, because we grew all our own vegetables, of course, you see, which has now been taken into grass.
-It was all kitchen gardens.
-In overall charge were the Matron and Superintendent, we had a Superintendent.
-They were a married couple, of course, yes.
-He had a secretary, oh yes.
+My husband and I lived in at the flat, and the cook and porter lived at the lodge, which is as you come in the side door, that little lodge there.
+They were married, the cook and the porter.
+The laundress and labour master lived in Cherry Tree Cottage.
+He was called the labour master because he saw after the tramps, but then he saw after the gardens.
+We grew all our own vegetables, of course.
+It was all kitchen gardens then, but now it’s been taken into grass.
+The matron and superintendent were in charge overall.
+They were a married couple too.

-(Interviewer asks what sort of wages she and her husband got) Well I couldn’t tell you, I can’t remember really.
-I can’t remember.
-Going back through pay slips.
-No, I can’t remember.
-As I think I tell you, we came out in ’75, and my husband died in ’76, but we slipped up under the Superann.
-We came under the 1938 Superannuation and we could have opted out in 1940-something, but we opted to stay with the 1938, which didn’t work out.
+I couldn’t tell you what sort of wages my husband and I got, but I remember we came under the 1938 Superannuation and we could have opted out in 1940-something, but we opted to stay with the 1938, which didn’t work out.
 It would have been good if he had lived, but he didn’t, but we didn’t know that.
-Therefore when he died after 38 years, you see, I lost his pension.
+Therefore, when he died after 38 years, I lost his pension.
 He died in 1976 and we had left in 1975.
-He took early retirement, he was 63.
+He took early retirement at 63.
 But I got another job.
 I went nursing at Etling Grange in Dereham.
 Nine years.
 They kept my job open and I was just glad to get back to something to do.

-My last job at Gressenhall was as Matron’s Assistant.
-You see in 1948 we went Part 3 when the National Health Service came in.
-They done away with our Dispensary We had our own Dispensary and everything was done there but they done away with that because they said we could have everything on prescription, but it didn’t work out.
+My last job at Gressenhall was as matron’s assistant.
+In 1948 we went Part 3 when the National Health Service came in.
+We had our own Dispensary.
+Everything was done there, but they done away with that because they said we could have everything on prescription.
+It didn’t work out though.
 Too many patients.
-So we didn’t have a Dispensary, but we did have a medicine chest and everything.
-They segregated, which was Part 3, but it was very difficult.
-Before the NHS we got quite a few from the Norfolk & Norwich, men and women who were incurable, but anybody who became sick, and the elderly, you see, really.
-It was geriatric nursing really, it was geriatric nursing, yes.
+So, we didn’t have a Dispensary, but we did have a medicine chest.
+Before the NHS we got quite a few from the Norfolk & Norwich, men and women who were incurable, and the elderly.
+It was geriatric nursing really.

 © 2020 WISEArchive.
 All Rights Reserved.